 - Reduce the heat to low and simmer for 3-5 minutes until the mixture has a caramel color.
 Remove the pan from heat and let the sauce cool to room temperature.

 - Do you have to cook the BBQ sauce?
-No, you can mix the ingredients in a small bowl and serve it as is.
-However, if the sauce is thinner than you’d like, bringing it to a boil and letting it simmer for a few minutes will thicken the consistency and intensify the flavor.
+No. Mix the ingredients in a small bowl, and it’s ready to serve.
+However, if the sauce is thinner than you’d like, bring it to a boil and let it simmer for a few minutes to thicken and deepen the flavor.